Joseph Dargaville

-Joseph McMullen Dargaville (1837 – 27 October 1896) was a 19th-century Member of Parliament from Auckland, New Zealand.
+Joseph McMullen Dargaville (1837 – 27 October 1896) was a 19th-century New Zealand Member of Parliament and founder of the town of Dargaville.

 Early life

 Joseph McMullen Dargaville was born in Cork, Ireland, the son of Anderson Dargaville, a physician, and his wife, Eliza McMullen.
 He was descended from Huguenots, who had fled to Ireland to escape persecution.
 He was baptised on 27 June 1837 and presumed to have been born earlier that same year.
 He attended Fermoy College.

 Business career

 Dargaville emigrated with his brothers to Victoria.
 In early 1859 he relocated again, this time to Sydney, where he obtained a clerking job with the Union Bank of Australia at a salary of £100 per annum.
 From 1860 to 1866 he worked in several branches of the bank in New South Wales, Tasmania and Victoria.

+In 1871 Dargaville visited the Northern Wairoa River (north of the Kaipara Harbour.
+Seeing the potential of the kauri timber and gum, he leased land and set up a trading post.

+The next year he purchased the Tunatahi block - a block of 171 acres at the junction of the Wairoa and Kaihū Rivers.
+Here he founded and developed the town of Dargaville.
+He build stores, sheds, tramways, wharves, houses and two hotels.
+Owning the majority of the town he made a substantial income from the lease.

+He was one of the original proponents for the Kaihū Valley railway line.

 Marriage

 On 20 April 1865 at Portland, Victoria, he wed Anne Must, daughter of Thomas and Anne Must; the couple had at least six children.
 His wife was born on 1 May 1845 in Sydney, they had two sons and five daughters.